graphprotocol/contracts/packages/issuance/deploy/legacy/docs/archive/Analysis.md

 To be decided collaboratively:

-1. Where exactly should the new orchestration/governance package live (for "Active" targets)?
-2. Do we want a shared `GraphProxyAdmin2`-style admin for issuance proxies on Arbitrum, or keep per-contract ProxyAdmins as in the current Ignition spike?
+1. Do we want a shared `GraphProxyAdmin2`-style admin for issuance proxies on Arbitrum, or keep per-contract ProxyAdmins as in the current Ignition spike?
+A: I think GraphProxyAdmin2 is required for new issuance contracts.
-3. Should the governance assertions live as:
-   - A small Solidity helper contract, or
-   - Pure TypeScript tests that directly query live state?
-4. How strictly do we want to mirror the three-phase legacy workflow vs simplifying for first Arbitrum deployments (while keeping upgrade safety)?
+2. How strictly do we want to mirror the three-phase legacy workflow vs simplifying for first Arbitrum deployments (while keeping upgrade safety)?
+A: Very strictly!

 ---